orbeon/orbeon-forms-doc/contributors/test-plan.md

 ## Release process

-- [ ] maybe: choose and create a new demo form from scratch to integrate with this release or next
+- [-] maybe: choose and create a new demo form from scratch to integrate with this release or next
 - [ ] i18n
     - [ ] ping people who have provided i18n resources ([spreadsheet](https://docs.google.com/a/orbeon.com/spreadsheets/d/1U8HQj_l2n-hEgTaBT5aOkmNKezXZE1wFW_Lb94dATZs/edit#gid=0))
     - [ ] update "Localizing Orbeon Forms" and "Supported-Languages":
         - ../form-runner/feature/localization.md
         - localizing-orbeon-forms.md
-    - [ ] update FR/FB properties with full / almost full languages lists
+    - [x] update FR/FB properties with full / almost full languages lists
 - [ ] doc/test plan
     - [ ] go through all new features (github issues also) and make sure test plan or automated tests cover them
     - [ ] take note of which features could be blog worthy
     - [ ] check all (most) screenshots on http://doc.orbeon.com/ are up to date
 - [ ] make sure [DDL doc](../form-runner/persistence/relational-db.md) is up to date:
-- [ ] decide whether XBL components/other features need to be deprecated/removed
+- [x] decide whether XBL components/other features need to be deprecated/removed
     - go over all existing XBL components
-- [ ] update readme and build.xml version number
+- [x] update readme and build.xml version number
     - do on master branches too
     - create branches + track + push
-- [ ] complete blog post with list of new features and compatibility notes [NOTE: don't release x.y.1 for CE]
+- [x] complete blog post with list of new features and compatibility notes [NOTE: don't release x.y.1 for CE]
 - [ ] testing
     - [ ] testing according to test plan
     - [ ] SQL Server: need to test against RDS Web edition
         - use M1 small instance
     - [ ] test `/register` and `/license` forms
-    - [ ] client-side tests
+    - [-] client-side tests
         - run through all
         - see if failing ones are reasonable
 - [ ] upload build to github